TomPace101/nanopore_diffusion/notes.md

 _TODO_ change species_info to a list of species dictionaries, which become species objects

 _TODO_ see note in output_eff.fluxfield
+"change this to store the flux in a specified attribute, use another function to save to VTK file"

 _TODO_ command line "select" argument: apply more directly - don't instantiate objects first This is actually not easy to do.
 What would be nice would be if the modelparameters got instantiated, but not the simulators.
+Actually, that's what already does happen.
+The time it broke was when I tried to run it for a model that had an equation listed as "notebook".
+That didn't work because we need the simulator module as a file dependency, and there isn't one for "notebook".

 _ISSUE_ the data folder structure, and how different attributes specify different parts of it, can be confusing
 - The input yaml file's own name defines the basename.